Merthyr Vale: Village churches, schools, social buildings

 Zion and Calfaria merged in 1974 to form the modern Baptist Church at Nixonville, which contains the first fibre-glass baptistry built in Wales.

 The former Merthyr Vale School was built in 1879, while the Mount Pleasant School dates from 1912, it was closed in 2010.
 Merthyr Vale railway station opened in 1883.
 The Gordon Lennox Constitutional Club was built in 1901, by the proprietor of the Brown-Lennox Engineering Company in Pontypridd, also the President of the East Glamorgan Conservative.

 The village developed sufficiently to create The Merthyr Vale Silver Prize Band - which won the Gwent Eisteddfod in 1905 and 1905, under conductor G. H. Thomas.

-Travellers' hotels and pubs that opened within the community included: The Aberfan Hotel, The Mackintosh Hotel (closed) both in Aberfan, Mount Pleasant Inn, Station Hotel (closed) and Windsor Hotel in Cardiff Road Merthyr Vale.

 World War Two

 On 8 June 1940 1,600 evacuees arrived by train at Merthyr Tydfil from Deal and Folkestone in Kent.
 These were young children, clutching dolls and gas masks, accompanied by their teachers, welcomed by the civic dignitaries.
 Later the same evening about 210 children from Deal arrived at the Gordon-Lennox Hall, Merthyr Vale.
 The local police Inspector was in charge and together with the village clergy, St John Ambulance Brigade, and teachers from local schools were tasked with placing the children in their new homes.

 Then on 7 July 1941, while on a training exercise from No. 53 Operational Training Unit, two Royal Canadian Air Force Supermarine Spitfires collided over the village.

 The first aircraft (X4024) of Sgt Gerald Fenwick Manuel (R/69888), 25, from Halifax, Nova Scotia, crashed into the home of the Cox family, at 1 South View Terrace (close to Mount Pleasant School) claiming the lives of Doreen Cox, 33, and her two daughters Phyllis, 14, and Doreen, 3.
 Husband James Cox, who was a shift worker at a munitions factory and was asleep in the house at the time of the crash, was thrown to safety; their three boys, Donald, Thomas and Len, were out playing.
 Neighbours tried to rescue the family - who had just returned from a shopping trip - but the heat from the fire was too intense.

 The second aircraft (X4607) of Sgt Lois "Curly" Goldberg (R/56185), 27, from Montreal, crashed into a field in Mount Pleasant, Treharris.

 The bodies of Sgt Manuel and the deceased family members were buried two days later in Ffrwd Cemetery, Merthyr Tydfil, while the body of Sgt Goldberg was interred in the Jewish cemetery at Cefn-coed-y-cymmer.